Zoning Bylaw Update

 If you’ve renovated your home, or started a business in the City, you likely have had to access the Zoning Bylaw.
 The Zoning Bylaw is a primary tool for guiding how the City changes over time.
 It regulates how land is used, including the size, shape and location of buildings, and what uses are permitted within them.

-There will be several opportunities for the community and stakeholders to get involved and provide input throughout this project over the next two years.
+There will be several opportunities for the community and interested parties to get involved and provide input throughout this project over the next two years.
 Your input is important because it helps us create a Zoning Bylaw that meets your needs when you need to work with it.

 What the New Zoning Bylaw Could Look Like